valencik/mastersAPSC/documents/thesis/thesis.md

 %- Motivation
 The work discussed in this chapter is motivated by the need to easily retrieve information from the NSR data and manipulate it to facilitate answering questions.
+We first discuss the NSR data as provided by the NNDC @borris-data.
+Special attention is given to the keyword abstracts as the metadata they provided is what sets the NSR data apart from other bibliographic databases.
-We discuss the method for converting the provided raw data into our JSON representation.
+Then the method for converting the provided raw data into our JSON representation is discussed.
-Additionally the database software is introduced and discussed.
+The MongoDB database software is introduced and its Aggregation Framework is discussed.
+The mechanics of transform and importing the data are not fully described in this text.
+Instead the conversion and importing procedures have all been scripted and made available as included source code in the Appendix.

 ## NSR Data
 %- NSR EXCHANGE format discussion